Xiang Army: Headquarters

 Headquarters were located in Qimen County, Anhui from 1853 to 1861.
 After recovering Anqing, then capital of Anhui in September 1861, the headquarters was moved there because of its proximity to Nanjing.

 Organisation

-The Hunan army's official Ying (battalion) consisted of 5 officers 500 soldiers and when the administration and carriers are added the number reaches 688 men.
-With each battalion being divided into 4 shao (company) and a bodyguard, theoretically each ying was to possess 2 light mortars and 48 jingals with spears swords and matchlocks compromising the rest of the armament by 1864 foreign rifles equipped several squads per Ying.
+The Hunan army's official Ying (battalion) consisted of 5 officers and 500 soldiers.
+When the administration and carriers are added the number reaches 688 men.
+With each battalion being divided into 4 shao (company) and a bodyguard, theoretically each ying was to possess 2 light mortars and 48 jingals with spears, swords and matchlocks compromising the rest of the armament.
+By 1864 foreign rifles equipped several squads per Ying.
 2 to 10 battalions formed a brigade under a Brigadier General with 2 or more Brigadier Generals being able to form an army.
 The senior commanders often appointed their junior commanders from amongst relatives and friends.

 In 1856 the Hunan army possessed approximately 60,000 soldiers all being Hunanese with later recruitment being expanded beyond Hunan it was reported the army numbered 200 Ying or 137,600 soldiers.